 Three Lakes Ridge from the third lake.
 Our route up the slabs is just to the right of centre.

-Looking at our ascent route along northeast ridge.
+Looking at our ascent route along north ridge.

 Looking towards Middle Kootenay Pass from the trail.